onzfonz/comp227/src/content/7/en/part7d.md

 > module.exports = config
 > ```
 >
-> An object will suffice in many situations, but we will later need certain features that require the definition to be done as a function.
+> An object will suffice in many situations, but we will later need certain features that require us to define `config` as a function.

-We will then define a new npm script called *`build`* that will execute the bundling with webpack:
+Next, define a new npm script called *`build`* that will execute the bundling with webpack:

 ```js
 // ...